teweldemat/funcscript/README.md

 The published manual currently covers the language overview, practical examples, and a reference hub for functions and types.
 Add new pages inside `docs/`, update the navigation tree in `mkdocs.yml`, and the `Documentation` GitHub Actions workflow (`.github/workflows/docs.yml`) will build and deploy the site to GitHub Pages whenever `main` receives documentation changes.
+The deployment also bundles the web demos so they are reachable at `web/funcscript-studio/` and `web/fs-graphics/` beneath the published site root.

 ## Maintainers
 - Tewelde Ma.
 Tegegne (<teweldemat@gmail.com>)